Klhmt/HDReady/README.md

 ## The program

 Pillow is used to manipulate images.
+To merge the images, we find a weight for each channel of each pixel of each image according to its well-exposedness.
+We use a Gaussian curve centered in 127 to find the weight.
+In order not to compute same weights many times - a same input gives a same output - the weight are already computed and stored into a file that is loaded on the program.

 If you want to know more about HDR and image merging the following papaer is a gold mine: [NVIDIA_hdr_algorithms](https://research.nvidia.com/sites/default/files/publications/Gallo-Sen_StackBasedHDR_2016.pdf)